JOIN THE COALITION

 How To Apply:

-Interested applicants should submit a cover letter, resume, two references and a brief writing sample (3-5 pages maximum) on a related topic.
+Interested applicants should submit a cover letter, resume, and a brief writing sample (3-5 pages maximum) on a related topic.
 Please include the name of the internship in the subject of the email and in the cover letter.
 Be sure to indicate whether you are available full time or part time and your approximate start and end date.

 Applications can be emailed, faxed or mailed to: